Remote job filters for veterans should help you find better roles faster.

 Say the clearance status only when relevant.

-For related paths, read Defense Contractor Careers and Companies Hiring Veterans Overseas Contracting.
+For related paths, read Defense Contractor Careers, Companies Hiring Veterans for Overseas Contracting, Securing Jobs Abroad in the Security Sector, and Veteran Remote Jobs.

 Certifications can help veterans filter remote jobs more precisely.